holistudio/holistudio.github.io/_posts/projects/2023-05-05-worker_safety.markdown

 ![VR roadway work zone simulation](/assets/img/safety-wear/promo.png)

-My current PhD dissertation investigates using VR to collect detailed data on how construction workers behave near dangerous vehicles (e.g., speeding cars) and how wearable devices (e.g., smartwatch alarms) can improve their safety.
+My current PhD dissertation investigates using VR to collect data on how construction workers react (e.g., head turn, evade with body) to dangerous vehicles (e.g., speeding cars) and how AI can raise effective notifications on wearable devices (e.g., smartwatch alarms) of various modalities (e.g., sound, haptics) to ensure their safety.
 More info upon request by contacting dbl299 [at] nyu [dot] edu.

 ### Technical Skills